awesomegusS/JupyterHub-LMS-Integration/README.md

 	  'jupyterhub-user-{username}': '/path/to/desired/home/in/container'
 	}

 	# Notebook directory inside the container.
-If your image sets `HOME` to /path/to/home,
+If your image sets `HOME` to /path/to/desired/home/in/container,
 	# you might want to keep things consistent.
 	c.DockerSpawner.notebook_dir = "/path/to/desired/home/in/container"

 	# Remove containers when they stop (helps keep things clean)
-	c.DockerSpawner.remove_containers = True # set false if you need to see container logs which can be used for debugging
+	c.DockerSpawner.remove_containers = True # set False if you need to see container logs which can be used for debugging

 	```
 	To check volumes use either: